 Discover the detailed guide to all the golf courses located in the Île-de-France region.
 You can leave a comment, a vote or an anecdote on all the golf courses in the golf directory

-The Coudray golf course has many training areas
+Bussy-Guermantes golf course has many training areas:

 The Golf de Seraincourt was designed in 1964 by the famous Scottish architect Fred HAWTREE, at the origin of famous courses in Ile-de-France and around the world.